GoodElectricShaver is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

+2. Trim The Long Hairs Before You Start Shaving

-Shaving long beard sometimes causes tugs and pulls and requires multiple strokes which can be the reason for redness and sores.
+Shaving a long beard sometimes causes tugs and pulls and requires multiple strokes which can be the reason for redness and sores.
 The best way to avoid this issue is by trimming those long facial hairs especially below the chin area and around the neck.

 3. Wash Your Face and Wait Before You Shave